bitumin/gardening/README.md

 Gardening production manager

-### Details and project directory structure
+### Directory structure

 This app has been developed using well known front end JS libraries, including JQuery and Underscore.
-For the database management I use NeDB, a full JS database based in the MongoDB API.
+As for the database I use [NeDB](https://github.com/louischatriot/nedb), an awesome full JS database based in MongoDB API.

 - `./app`
     - `./app/css` Custom CSS.